LaramieLindsey/BioinformaticsQuestions/FinalReport.md

 ### Question 5
 5) Are there any hard-clipping reads in the bam files?
 If yes, can you remove them?

 * I believe there are hard clipped reads in the BAM file.
 I do not know the best way to remove them.
 One option I found was to use bamutils, but this option seems to remove all clipped reads (hard and soft).
 The other option I found was to use some awk code combined with samtools code.
 I tried this option but I am not 100% confident in the results.
+I also saw the ClipReads option on GATK but I don't fully understand all the options and if it can be used to remove reads based on hard clipping.

 ```
 #extract name of clipped reads: